darkrelics/eidolon-engine/documentation/incremental-api.md

 ### Abandon Story

 Abandons the current active story for a character.
+The story cannot be resumed and must be restarted if repeatable.

 **Endpoint:** `POST /story/abandon`